tarun1475/secret-sharing.js/README.md

 ## Server side

+First you need a library called [sjcl](https://github.com/bitwiseshiftleft/sjcl), you can download latest version from NPM:

+	npm install sjcl

 To use it in a Node.js application (Requires OpenSSL support compiled into Node):

 	var secrets = require('secret-sharing.js');